 This section describes the benefits available under the Plan.
 Please see your Schedule of Benefits for your specific Covered Benefits.
-Your Plan includes outpatient pharmacy coverage.
-That coverage is described in your Prescription Drug Brochure.

 Some benefits have limits on the amount of coverage provided in a Plan Year or Calendar Year.
 If a Covered Benefit has a benefit limit, your In-Network or Out-of-Network benefits are combined and count toward your benefit limit.
 For example, if the Covered Benefit is limited to ten visits per Plan Year or Calendar Year and you receive nine visits In-Network and one visit Out-of-Network, then you have reached your benefit limit.
 That benefit will not be covered again until the next Plan Year or Calendar Year.